tews-code/operating-system-in-1000-lines/website/en/06-address and spinlock.md

 # Address Module

-In this chapter, let's implement basic address types and memory operations.
+In this chapter, let's implement basic address types a spin lock.

 > [!TIP]
 >